taiatiniyara/totolaw/docs/organization-management.md

 ## Permissions Required

 Only users with **Super Admin** status can:
-- Create organizations
+- Create organisations
-- Deactivate organizations
+- Deactivate organisations
-- Reactivate organizations
+- Reactivate organisations
-- View all organizations across the system
+- View all organisations across the system

 ## Related Documentation